Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

 * 24h graph and
 * Time and date.

-Additionally we will fulfil all of the goals that were present in the :ref:`Display environment measurements on LCD project <starter_kit_weather_station_csharp_to_lcd>`.
+Additionally we will fulfill all of the goals that were present in the :ref:`Display environment measurements on LCD project <starter_kit_weather_station_csharp_to_lcd>`.

 In the following we will show step-by-step how this can be achieved.
 This time